gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 uint32_t P_rmem[WARP_Q / MMA_M][BLOCK_KV / MMA_K][4];  // m16k16
 ```

-Look up the thread/register layout for MMA multiplicand A and output C/D again in PTX docs.
+Look up the thread/register layout for MMA multiplicand A and output C/D again in PTX doc.
 Luckily, the layouts are exactly the same - within an 8x8 tile, the arrangement of elements is identical.

 {{< figure src="m16n8_to_m16k16.svg" alt="Register layout of MMA m16n8k16" caption="The left half of multiplicand A has the same layout as accumulator.
 Source: [NVIDIA PTX doc](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-fragment-mma-16816-float)." >}}